Artificial intelligence: Reasoning and problem-solving

-Early researchers developed algorithms that imitated step-by-step reasoning that humans use when they solve puzzles or make logical deductions.
+Early researchers developed algorithms that imitated step-by-step reasoning that humans use when solving puzzles or making logical deductions.
 By the late 1980s and 1990s, methods were developed for dealing with uncertain or incomplete information, employing concepts from probability and economics.

-Many of these algorithms are insufficient for solving large reasoning problems because they experience a "combinatorial explosion": They become exponentially slower as the problems grow.
+Many of these algorithms were insufficient for solving large reasoning problems because they experienced a "combinatorial explosion", meaning they become exponentially slower as the problems grow.
 Even humans rarely use the step-by-step deduction that early AI research could model.
-They solve most of their problems using fast, intuitive judgments.
-Accurate and efficient reasoning is an unsolved problem.
+Humans solve most of their problems using fast, intuitive judgments.

+Reasoning models, a type of large language model (LLM) trained to generate intermediate chains of thought, emerged in 2024 and allowed improved performance on complex problems in mathematics and coding.
+These models can produce incorrect outputs or "hallucinations," unlike symbolic reasoning systems.